 Fathers' Rights Before Birth

-Expecting, unmarried fathers may have questions about a father's rights before birth.
+Expecting fathers may have questions about a father's rights before birth.
 Decisions made during pregnancy, including medical testing, health care decisions, and adoption, can have great significance once a child is born.
 Traditionally, mothers retain most of the decision-making rights regarding an unborn child.
-However, knowing what rights a father does have can help parents make the best of those important decisions before the birth of a child.
+However, children can benefit from fathers embracing the rights and duties of fatherhood as soon as possible.
+Knowing more information on fathers' rights can help parents make the best of those important decisions before the birth of a child.

-However, if the mother and father of an unborn child are in disagreement about which medical decisions are best, a mother's wishes regarding health care decisions will generally outweigh those of the father.
-This is because the law generally views the right to make health care decisions as an individual right.
-For example, a state court in New Jersey has found that a mother's decision to exclude an unwed father from the delivery room must be respected, out of concern for her privacy and health.
+Sometimes the parents of an unborn child disagree about which medical decisions are best.
+In that instance, the desires of the child's mother about health care decisions will take precedence.
+Historically, the law views the right to make health care decisions as an individual right.
+For example, in 2014, a New Jersey state court upheld a mother's decision to exclude an unwed father from the delivery room.
+The court found that concern for the mother's privacy and health were key.

-The father of an unborn child may want to check on the mother's test results, be present at doctor's appointments, or otherwise be involved with prenatal health care.
-To do so, the father will have to obtain the consent of the mother.
+The father of an unborn child may want to check on the mother's test results.
+He may desire to be at doctor's appointments.
+He may want to support prenatal health care plans.
+Most of these actions require the mother's consent.
 The federal Health Insurance Portability and Accountability Act (HIPAA) creates strong privacy rules that prevent health care providers from sharing a patient's medical information with anyone but the patient.
-Neither spouses nor unwed parents are entitled to access the medical records of the other without authorization.
+Husbands and unmarried fathers cannot access the mother's health care records without authorization.

-If the mother of an unborn child has discussed adoption, and the father objects, he should file his objection with the state court, or in some cases, the state health and human services department.
-If the mother and father both agree on adoption, twelve states allow the father to give consent prior to the child's birth.
-Only Alabama and Hawaii allow the mother to consent to adoption before birth.
-Both require that this consent be reaffirmed after birth.
+If the mother of an unborn child has discussed adoption and the father objects, he can file an objection.
+He files the objection with the state court, or in some cases, the state health and human services department.
+Some eighteen states allow the father to give consent before or after the child's birth.
+Alabama, Colorado, and Hawaii allow the mother to consent to adoption before birth.
+This requires reaffirmation of consent after birth.